dacurry-tns/deploying-apereo-cas/pages/building/server/mfa/install-and-test-the-application.md

 {% include image.html file="building/server/mfa/fig14-the-cas-login-page.png" alt="Browser Screen Shot" caption="Figure 14.
 The CAS login page" %}

-Note that the contents of the `name` field from the service registry are displayed at the top of the right-hand column; make sure that `CasApp Secured by CAS and Duo` is displayed here.
+Note that the contents of the `name` field from the service registry are displayed at the top of the right-hand column; make sure that `Apache Secured by CAS and Duo` is displayed here.
 Enter a valid username and password (Active Directory or LDAP) that is also registered with Duo and, upon successful first-stage authentication, the Duo MFA authentication page will appear, as shown below:

 {% include image.html file="building/server/mfa/fig15-the-duo-authentication-page.png" alt="Browser Screen Shot" caption="Figure 15.
 The Duo authentication page" %}